chelseadoeleman/frontend-applications/README.md

 ![explanation page](./documents/explanation.jpg)

 For every specific categorie there are different questions that need to answered.
-These question can have a have a certain value that are influenced by different categories.
+These question can have a have a certain value that are influenced by different factors.

 ![select page](./documents/select.jpg)